KlayaR/The-Lumerian/Characters/Supporting Characters/Family/Catherine Reeves.md

 ## 📋 Basic Information
 **Name:** Catherine Anne Reeves
-**Nickname:** "Aunt Catherine" to Marcus; "Ms. Catherine" to neighborhood **Short global description of the character (around 75 words):** A 68-year-old retired elementary school principal who raised Marcus from age 3 after his parents' death, serving as his surrogate mother and family anchor.
-Warm, perceptive educator with forty years' experience understanding people, she recognizes when Marcus is hiding something dangerous despite having no knowledge of Lumerians.
-Never believed official accident story about Jonathan and Sarah's death.
-Sharp teacher's instincts make her both emotional support and potential vulnerability for faction manipulation.
+**Nickname:** "Aunt Catherine" to Marcus; "Ms. Catherine" to neighborhood **Short global description of the character (around 75 words):** A 45-year-old Lumerian who has spent decades hiding her true nature and protecting Marcus from those who would exploit his abilities.
+Jonathan's younger sister who made the ultimate sacrifice—suppressing her own powers and living as a normal human to keep Marcus safe.
+Sharp, protective, and deeply knowledgeable about Lumerian history, she's been preparing for the day when Marcus would need to know the truth about his heritage and the dangers that come with it.
-**Age:** 68
+**Age:** 45
-**Nationality:** American
-**Occupation:** Retired Elementary School Principal **Story Role:** Background Character (Family Anchor)
+**Nationality:** American (Lumerian heritage) **Occupation:** Elementary School Principal (Active Career) **Story Role:** Mentor/Protector (Hidden Lumerian Guide)

 ## ⚡ Abilities
-- **Child Psychology Expertise:** Decades of understanding how people think, behave, and hide problems
-- **Community Networks:** Extensive connections throughout Seattle from forty-year teaching career
+### Suppressed Lumerian Powers:
+- **Emotional Resonance (Dormant):** Natural ability to sense and influence emotions, deliberately suppressed for decades
+- **Memory Weaving (Hidden):** Can plant, alter, or shield memories—used sparingly to protect Marcus's secret
+- **Intuitive Sight (Masked):** Enhanced perception of Lumerian energy signatures, disguised as "teacher's intuition"
+- **Protective Barriers (Latent):** Can create psychic shields around loved ones, instinctively activated during threats

+### Developed Human Skills:
+- **Deep Lumerian Knowledge:** Extensive understanding of Lumerian history, abilities, and faction politics
+- **Identity Crafting:** Expert at creating and maintaining false identities and cover stories
+- **Threat Assessment:** Trained to recognize Lumerian faction operatives and supernatural dangers
-- **Crisis Management:** Professional experience handling emergencies and difficult family situations
+- **Crisis Management:** Professional and personal experience handling emergencies involving powered individuals
+- **Strategic Deception:** Decades of practice hiding her true nature while gathering intelligence
-- **Emotional Support:** Natural ability to provide comfort, guidance, and unconditional love
+- **Network Maintenance:** Built extensive normal-world connections to provide cover and early warning systems
-- **Intuitive Intelligence:** Enhanced ability to read people and recognize when something is wrong
-- **Practical Wisdom:** Common sense and life experience provide reliable judgment for complex situations
-- **Protective Instincts:** Fierce maternal drive to protect Marcus from danger, even unknown threats
-- **Pattern Recognition:** Teacher's training helps identify behavioral changes and underlying problems

 ## 🎭 Character Development
-**Backstory:** Jonathan Reeves' older sister who helped raise him after their parents died.
-Devoted forty years to elementary education, beloved by students and respected by colleagues.
-Never married, dedicating herself to education and family.
-Took custody of 3-year-old Marcus after his parents' "accidental" death, suspecting official story was false.
-Raised Marcus as her own son while grieving her brother and sister-in-law, providing stable foundation despite tragic circumstances.
+**Backstory:** Jonathan's younger sister who discovered her Lumerian abilities in her teens.
+When Jonathan chose exile and fell in love with Sarah, Catherine secretly monitored faction movements.
+After the faction assassination of Jonathan and Sarah, she immediately went into deep cover, taking custody of Marcus and suppressing her own abilities to avoid detection.
+Spent 15 years building the perfect normal life while secretly preparing Marcus for his eventual awakening.

 **Character Arcs:**
-- **Early Phase:** Normal retired teacher growing worried about nephew's increasingly strange and secretive behavior
-- **Middle Phase:** Becomes aware Marcus is involved in something dangerous, uses teacher instincts to investigate
-- **Crisis Phase:** May be targeted by factions as pressure point or need protection from supernatural threats
-- **Resolution:** Learns partial truth about Marcus's importance, becomes supportive despite fears for his safety
+- **Early Phase:** Continues maintaining her cover while watching Marcus's abilities manifest, struggling with when to reveal the truth
+- **Revelation Phase:** Forced to reveal her true nature and Lumerian heritage when Marcus's situation becomes critical
+- **Mentor Phase:** Guides Marcus through understanding his heritage while protecting him from faction manipulation
+- **Integration Phase:** Balances her suppressed powers returning with helping Marcus navigate the Lumerian world

 **Flaws and limitations:**
-- **Normal World Limits:** No knowledge of Lumerian existence makes her vulnerable to faction manipulation
+- **Power Suppression Consequences:** Decades of hiding her abilities has weakened them and causes physical/mental strain when used
-- **Protective Obsession:** Maternal instincts could lead her into dangerous situations beyond her capabilities
+- **Protective Obsession:** Fear of losing Marcus like she lost Jonathan drives her to potentially dangerous overprotectiveness
-- **Investigative Curiosity:** Teacher's problem-solving nature might uncover secrets that put her at risk
-- **Age Limitations:** Physical limitations of retirement age restrict her ability to help during action sequences
-- **Emotional Vulnerability:** Deep love for Marcus makes her perfect target for coercion by enemies
-- **Isolation Risk:** Limited understanding of supernatural threats could lead to dangerous decisions
+- **Trust Issues:** Years of deception have made it difficult for her to be completely honest, even with Marcus
+- **Isolation Burden:** Carrying the secret alone for so long has created emotional walls and deep loneliness
+- **Faction Paranoia:** Constant vigilance has made her suspicious of everyone, potentially missing genuine allies
+- **Identity Crisis:** Living a false life for so long makes it difficult to reconnect with her true Lumerian self

 **Personality:**
-- **Core Traits:** Maternal protectiveness, sharp intelligence, intuitive people reader, nurturing caregiver, practical wisdom keeper
-- **Humor Style:** Warm maternal humor about family quirks; gentle teasing about Marcus's analytical nature; uses teacher humor to defuse tension; storytelling humor about decades of working with children; self-deprecating humor about retirement adjustments
+- **Core Traits:** Fiercely protective, strategically intelligent, deeply caring but guarded, master of deception hiding genuine warmth
+- **Humor Style:** Uses light humor to deflect serious questions; dry wit about "normal" human problems; teaching humor with hidden meanings; protective teasing about Marcus growing up; self-deprecating humor about her "boring" principal life
-- **Emotional Approach:** Processes concerns through protective maternal frameworks, channels emotions into caring action for family welfare
+- **Emotional Approach:** Processes everything through protective frameworks, tends to intellectualize emotions to maintain control
-- **Social Style:** Direct but kind communication, natural nurturing presence, builds trust through consistent care and support, uses teacher authority when necessary
+- **Social Style:** Warm but carefully measured interactions, builds trust slowly, uses professional authority to deflect personal questions

-**Physical Appearance and mannerisms:** 5'5" compact and energetic build despite retirement age.
-Silver-white hair in neat bob, warm gray eyes behind reading glasses.
-Strong family resemblance to Marcus, gentle smile.
-Wears comfortable but neat clothing - cardigans, sensible shoes.
-Pats Marcus's arm when concerned, adjusts glasses when studying something, maintains excellent posture from years of teaching.
+**Physical Appearance and mannerisms:** 5'6" with an athletic build maintained through "stress management" (actually combat readiness).
+Dark brown hair with subtle auburn highlights, penetrating hazel eyes that seem to see more than they should.
+Strong family resemblance to Marcus and Jonathan.
+Professional appearance with subtle touches—jewelry that could be Lumerian artifacts, clothing with hidden practical elements.
+Unconsciously scans rooms for exits, touches Marcus's shoulder when reassuring him, adjusts her position to keep others in sight.

 **Important relationships:**
-- **Marcus Reeves:** Raised him as son from age 3, knows him better than anyone, deeply protective and supportive
-- **Jonathan and Sarah Reeves:** Mourns her brother and sister-in-law, maintains suspicion their death wasn't accidental
-- **Neighborhood Community:** Network of friends and former colleagues who care about her well-being
-- **Former Students:** Decades of students who remember her fondly, providing community support network

-**Strength:** Child psychology expertise, community network connections, crisis management experience, emotional support abilities, intuitive intelligence, practical wisdom, protective instincts, pattern recognition from teaching.
+- **Marcus Reeves:** The most important person in her world; struggles between protecting him and preparing him for the truth
+- **Jonathan Reeves (deceased):** Beloved older brother whose death drives all her protective actions
+- **Sarah Reeves (deceased):** Sister-in-law she respected and mourns, especially for the normal life they represented
+- **School Community:** Carefully cultivated relationships that provide cover and early warning of unusual interest in Marcus
+- **Hidden Lumerian Contacts:** Secret network of other hidden Lumerians who help monitor faction activity

+**Strength:** Deep Lumerian knowledge, strategic deception abilities, suppressed but real magical powers, threat assessment skills, crisis management, protective instincts, network of normal-world connections.

 ## 🗣️ Voice Sheet
-**Voice Characteristics:** Clear articulation from teaching career with measured pace, educational terms mixed with family expressions, direct but kind communication style.
+**Voice Characteristics:** Clear, measured speech with hidden depths—every word chosen carefully, professional tone with underlying warmth that surfaces around Marcus.

-**Tone & Tempo:** Thoughtful, measured pace reflecting teaching experience, slight acceleration when worried about Marcus, authoritative "teacher voice" when concerned.
+**Tone & Tempo:** Controlled pace that masks quick thinking, slight acceleration when discussing Marcus's safety, careful pauses when navigating dangerous topics.

-**Vocabulary and Diction:** Educational terminology mixed with maternal expressions, practical wisdom language, family-centered vocabulary, problem-solving frameworks from classroom experience.
+**Vocabulary and Diction:** Educational terminology mixed with subtle Lumerian concepts disguised as metaphors, protective language, careful word choices that maintain her cover.

-**Pitch Variations:** Warm, nurturing register with slight elevation when concerned about family, lower pitch for serious discussions about Marcus's welfare.
+**Pitch Variations:** Professional register that drops to warmer tones with Marcus, elevation when sensing threats, careful modulation to avoid revealing too much emotion.

-**Unique Vocal Patterns:** Says "Marcus honey" when concerned, "Let me tell you something" before important advice, uses teaching frameworks for explaining complex situations.
+**Unique Vocal Patterns:** Says "Marcus, listen to me" before important warnings disguised as normal advice, uses teaching metaphors that have hidden Lumerian meanings, careful pauses before answering potentially revealing questions.

-**Speech Habits and Patterns Based on Personality and Background:** Processes situations through family protection and educational problem-solving, references teaching experience, builds understanding through patient explanation and care.
+**Speech Habits and Patterns Based on Personality and Background:** Processes complex situations through both normal and Lumerian frameworks, references teaching experience while hiding deeper knowledge, builds understanding while carefully controlling information flow.

-**Common Phrases/Words:** "Marcus honey," "Let me tell you something," "In my experience with children," "Family comes first," "Something's not right," "You know I love you," "Teacher's intuition"

-**Fillers:** Gentle "sweetheart" when comforting, occasional "now listen" when giving advice, thoughtful pauses when considering family welfare.
+**Common Phrases/Words:** "Marcus, listen to me," "Some things are more complicated than they appear," "Trust your instincts," "Family has always been complicated," "There are things about our family..."
+"You're stronger than you know," "Be careful who you trust"

+**Fillers:** Thoughtful "hmm" when considering how much to reveal, "sweetheart" when being genuinely protective, strategic pauses when avoiding direct answers.

 **Emotional Tonal Shifts:**
-- **Happy:** Warmer maternal tone, more sharing of family memories and teaching anecdotes
+- **Happy:** Allows genuine warmth to show, more sharing of carefully edited family memories
-- **Angry:** Controlled teacher authority, protective "mama bear" tone when family threatened
+- **Angry:** Controlled intensity that hints at deeper power, protective authority with underlying steel
-- **Sad:** Softer voice when discussing family losses, maintains strength while showing genuine grief
+- **Sad:** Grief for Jonathan mixed with fear for Marcus, maintaining strength while revealing deeper pain
-- **Anxious:** Faster maternal questioning, increased protective language and family-focused concerns
+- **Anxious:** Heightened alertness disguised as normal concern, increased protective language and strategic thinking

-**Humor in Speech:** Warm maternal humor about family quirks ("You've been overthinking things since you were three years old, Marcus"); gentle teasing about Marcus's analytical nature; uses teacher humor to defuse tension; storytelling humor about decades of working with children; self-deprecating humor about retirement adjustments and learning new technology.
+**Humor in Speech:** Light humor to deflect serious questions ("You know how complicated families can be"); dry wit about normal human problems; teaching humor with hidden meanings ("Some lessons are learned when you're ready"); protective teasing about Marcus growing up ("You've been too curious for your own good since you were three"); self-deprecating humor about her "boring" principal life while hiding her true complexity.

 **Sample Dialogues Based on Personality and Background:**

-**Expressing Disagreement:** "Marcus honey, I understand you're an adult, but in my forty years of working with people, I know when someone is hiding something important.
-Family doesn't keep dangerous secrets from each other."

-**Giving a Command:** "Now listen to me, Marcus - you're going to sit down and tell me what's really going on.
-No more excuses about work projects.
-Your teacher voice says something serious is happening, and family needs to know."

-**Comforting Someone:** "Sweetheart, whatever trouble you're in, remember that you have family who loves you unconditionally.
-We've been through worse together.
-You don't have to carry this burden alone."

-**Expressing Joy:** "Oh Marcus, this is wonderful!
-Seeing you happy and confident reminds me of when you were little and figured out something difficult.
-Family moments like this make all the worry worthwhile."

-**Being Defensive:** "I raised that boy from the time he was three years old, and I know him better than anyone.
-My teacher's intuition and forty years of experience tell me when family is in trouble.
-Don't question a mother's protective instincts."
+**Expressing Disagreement:** "Marcus, listen to me—there are things about our family, about your parents, that are more complicated than you know.
+Some discoveries are best made when you're ready to handle the consequences."

+**Giving a Command:** "I need you to trust me completely right now, Marcus.
+Don't ask questions, don't argue.
+Some situations require you to follow my lead until you understand what we're really dealing with."

+**Comforting Someone:** "Sweetheart, I know this is overwhelming, but you come from a family that has always faced difficult truths with courage.
+You're stronger than you know, and you're not alone in this."

+**Expressing Joy:** "Seeing you discover who you truly are... it's what Jonathan would have wanted.
+What your parents sacrificed everything to give you—the chance to choose your own path with full knowledge."

+**Being Defensive:** "I've spent fifteen years making sure you were safe and ready.
+Every choice I made, every secret I kept, was to protect you from forces you couldn't understand.
+Don't question the lengths a family will go to keep their loved ones alive."